jordalgo/estream/api/estream.md

 # scan

 Returns a Estream that scans the values from data events.
-It also catches errors that occur in the scanning fn and sends the error as an EsError down the Estream.

 **Signature**: `(b -> a -> c) -> b -> Estream EsEvent b`